 Warr (1992) provides empirical evidence from 1987 which indicates that industries provided the greatest protection by Indonesia's current trade regime are those in which Indonesia's comparative advantage is least.

-Overcoming the rent seeking behavior of these least globally competitive (import competing) industries has proven to be politically difficult.15
+Overcoming the rent seeking behavior of these least globally competitive (import competing) industries has proven to be politically difficult.
+16

-Despite continued commercial policy distortions, the Indonesian government has adopted an outward looking development strategy based on the principle of free trade.
+Despite continued commercial policy distortions, the Indonesian government has placed the economy on a non-oil export industrial growth path based on the principle of free trade.
 However, the residue of production distortions left over from the era of import substitution represents a serious impediment to the government's policy objective of integrating Indonesia into the evolving global economy.
-16
+17

-The Indonesian experience with trade regime reform suggests that additional deregulation and trade liberalization efforts will help sustain: 1) the current rate of economic growth, 2) rising real wages, 3) declining income inequality, and 4) the rise in the capital intensity of Indonesian production.
+The Indonesian experience with trade regime reform suggests that additional deregulation and trade liberalization efforts will help sustain the current rate of capital accumulation and economic growth, raise real wages, and reduce income inequality.
 It follows that failure to implement further reforms will impede Indonesia's progress toward reaching its goal of joining the ranks of newly industrialized nations.